-Staphylococcus is a name of a group of bacteria commonly found on the skin.
-Dermatitis is a term that means inflammation of the skin.
-This condition is also referred to as Staphylococcal pyoderma or Staph. pyoderma.
-Pyoderma is a medical term for bacterial skin infection.
+Staph dermatitis is an inflammatory skin condition of the skin caused by a group of bacteria called Staphylococcus.
+This condition is also referred to as Staphylococcal pyoderma or staph pyoderma.
+Pyoderma is a term used to describe bacterial skin infections.

 Does this bacteria always cause dermatitis?

-No. Staphylococci normally reside on the skin of animals and humans without causing any problem.
-They are considered opportunistic pathogens.
-As long as the skin is healthy, these bacteria are dormant.
-But once the skin is irritated, they can invade the area and rapidly multiply, seizing an opportunity to infect.
+No. Staphylococcus normally reside on the skin of animals and humans without causing any problem.
+The bacteria are considered opportunistic pathogens.
+As long as the skin is healthy, these bacteria do not cause problems.
+But once the skin is irritated, they can invade and rapidly multiply, seizing an opportunity to infect.